bingyanglu/mymindfulkit/_posts/The-Ultimate-Guide-to-Brain-Games-for-ADHD-Scientifically-Improve-Focus-Memory.md

 Sustained attention is the ability to focus on a single, often monotonous or repetitive, task for a prolonged period.

 * **[Our Innovation] Featured: MyMindfulKit's Dual-Task Pomodoro Timer**
-    * **What is it?** We've "gamified" the classic Pomodoro Technique.
-During your 25-minute focus block, in addition to your main task, a simple, slow-moving shape appears on screen that requires your peripheral awareness.
+    * **What is it?** A smart Pomodoro timer that helps you alternate between two different tasks during your focus sessions.
+You can set it to switch between Task A and Task B every few Pomodoros, or disable dual-task mode for traditional single-task focus.
-    * **Why it works:** It transforms the passive act of "staying focused" into an active, gently challenging "dual-task," effectively combating mind-wandering and making the focus session itself more engaging.
+    * **Why it works:** For ADHD brains that get bored easily, switching between two tasks prevents mental fatigue and maintains engagement.
+The timer includes customizable settings, task tracking, progress statistics, and both visual and audio notifications to keep you on track.
     * **[Sharpen Your Focus →](https://www.mymindfulkit.com/tools/dual-task-pomodoro)**

 ### Part 3: How to Play: Building a Sustainable Brain-Training Habit